top of page

 Visit the Kasbah Museum

 The highlight really is the tower, which offers wonderful views across Chefchaouen's medina, plus the small Andalusian Garden.
 That being said, the entrance price is quite steep (it's currently 80 DH) and not everyone feels that it's worth it.
+But if ethnography is your thing or you're willing to pay for a view, then add this to your Chefchaouen itinerary.

 Best things to do in Chefchaouen